Dre Campbell Farm

 Good Companion Plants for Eggplant

-It’s important to choose the right companions for your eggplants.
-Not all plants are good for it.
-In fact, some can actually stunt their growth or attract pests.
+It’s essential to choose the right companions for your eggplants.
+Not all plants suit them; some can stunt their growth or attract pests.

 Here’s what to plant next to eggplant:

-• Oregano: This herb is great for deterring certain pests like aphids and spider mites.
+• Oregano: This herb is excellent for deterring certain pests, like aphids and spider mites.

-• Nasturtiums: These flowers not only add color to your garden, but they are also hated by beetles and other pests.
+• Nasturtiums: These flowers add color to your garden.
+Beetles and other pests also dislike them.

 • Tomatoes share similar growing requirements.

-• Marigolds are known to repel many pests like aphids, flea beetles, and whiteflies.
+• Marigolds repel many pests, such as aphids, flea beetles, and whiteflies.
 They also make the surroundings look pretty!

-• Borage attracts pollinators like bumblebees and other helpful insects; it is also a great friend for eggplants.
+• Borage attracts pollinators like bumblebees and other helpful insects.
+It also complements eggplants.

 • Chives are effective against many insect pests, including aphids and flea beetles.